Supplemental Information for POS Providers

 Technical Documentation

-North American suppliers support X12, but US and Canada suppliers are generally on different versions.
+North American suppliers support X12 for EDI ordering, but US and Canada suppliers are generally on different versions.
 Depending on which suppliers your retailers wish to order from, you would need to support one or both standards.
-An exception to the rule is that Random House US is only supporting ASNs on the 4010 standard.
+An exception to the rule is that Random House US is on 3060 for most documents but sends ASNs using the 4010 standard.

 The most important difference between v3060 and v4010 is the date format.
 In 3060, the date is almost always a 6 character date field (YYMMDD) and if the century is is included anywhere it has its own separate field.
 IN 4010, they extended it to be an 8 character date in most places (NOT in the ISA!), so the date format comes out to be CCYYMMDD.